UCB-Peer-Mentorship/site/README.md

-# Welcome to the Graduate Student Peer Mentorship Program!
+# Welcome to the Psych Graduate Student Peer Mentorship Program!
 This program is designed to help support incoming UC Berkeley Psychology first-year graduate students.
 First-year students are paired with current graduate students in the department who can provide insight and guidance on a variety of topics.

 ## Upcoming Events